karan1808/version-beta/Try Fit/README.md

 ## Notebooks

-This repo includes some jupyter notebooks (located in `notebooks/`) that may be useful for understanding the Try Fit pipeline and its inputs/outputs.
+This repo includes some jupyter notebooks (located in `notebooks/`) that may be useful for understanding the SmartFit pipeline and its inputs/outputs.
 Exact usage instructions are at the top of each notebook.

 * `visualize_inputs.ipynb`
   * Explains and shows the main inputs to the clothing transfer model: body mask, face and pants, keypoint pose map, and clothing item.